• Skip to primary navigation

 10. Get proactive about money

-Writers often don’t fight enough for their money because they don’t want to risk ruining a relationship or offending an editor who could potentially give them more assignments.
-But just as your mobile phone company won’t sit around meekly when you don’t pay your bill, you shouldn’t either.
-Your phone company will charge obnoxious interest rates and high penalty fees, the least you can do is ask your editor’s accounts department to pay up.
+Just as your mobile phone company won’t sit around meekly when you don’t pay your bill, you shouldn’t either.
+Your phone company will charge obnoxious interest rates and high penalty fees.
+So should you.

 FREE RESOURCE: